sid-081205/insight-ai-landing/README.md

 # insight ai landing page

-a sleek landing page for insight ai - the platform that replaces traditional mobile game ads with engaging ai-powered survey conversations.
+a landing page for insight ai - the platform that replaces traditional mobile game ads with engaging ai-powered survey conversations.

 ## what it is